Country: South Sudan

 Services: Program Development, Technical Assistance, Capacity Development

-Technical Expertise: Newborn and Child Health , Environmental Health, Universal Health Coverage, Health Supply Chain Management, HIV
+Technical Expertise: Newborn and Child Health , Environmental Health, Health Systems Strengthening, Health Supply Chain Management, HIV

 After nearly twenty years of civil war, the political climate in Sudan is changing to allow full scale developmental projects to reach the people of Southern Sudan.
 The Sudan Health Transformation Project (SHTP) was implemented between 2004 and 2009 and worked to increase access to and utilization of health, water, and sanitation services to improve the well being of children, mothers and families.